adap/flower/baselines/depthfl/README.md

 # Tell poetry to use python 3.10
 poetry env use 3.10.6

-# install the base Poetry environment
+# Install the base Poetry environment
 poetry install

-# activate the environment
+# Activate the environment
 poetry shell
 ```